Hanes Mall: History

+In the late 1980s, the arterial boulevard named after the mall was built.
+The boulevard had grown to serve as a corridor inside the surrounding commercial district.
+This also replaced a lengthy portion of nearby local road Vest Mill Road.
+In 1992, the Interstate 40 rerouting, allowed for a new half diamond interchange connecting Hanes Mall Boulevard to the new interstate stretch to be constructed.
+This replaced having to exit off at the Silas Creek Parkway with the former Interstate 40 stretch to access the mall.
+As of 2025, the Hanes Mall area district, is included with a greater district retail which lies and sorrounds Interstate 40 between the NC 801 and Hanes Mall Boulevard exits, in the western greater Winston-Salem area.

+Texas Roadhouse officially opened on September 20, 2004.
+A Dick's Sporting Goods store would then open two years later in 2006.

 A large, working carousel is located on the lower level.
 The mall is currently owned and operated by CBL & Associates Properties, Inc.

 An H&M store opened in November, 2011.
 This was the second store to open in the Carolinas, the first being in Raleigh.

 On November 8, 2018, it was announced that Sears would be closing as part of a plan to close 40 stores nationwide.
 The store closed in February 2019.
-Sears was one of the original tenants that opened with the mall.
+Novant Health bought the building and parking areas.

+On May 13, 2019, a Dave & Buster's opened in the former Sears wing.

-On January 8, 2020, it was announced that Macy’s would also be closing as part of a plan to close 29 stores nationwide.
-The store closed in March 2020.
+On January 8, 2020, it was announced that Macy's would also be closing as part of a plan to close 29 stores nationwide.
+The store closed in March 2020.Truliant Federal Credit Union opened an operations center in the former Macy's space in January 2023.